 Beverly "Turquoise" Thompson

-The summer just before my freshman year began at UCLA I set a USA nation youth record.
+The summer just before my freshman year began at UCLA I set a USA national youth record.
 This feat resulted in high expectations of me.
-The school was counting on me to be a big time contributor.
-Happy as can be and hungry for the future, I came to practice everyday ready to work.
-During one of our preseason workouts I caught a severely painful muscle cramp in my hamstring.
+The school was counting on me to be a big-time contributor.
+Happy as can be and hungry for the future, I came to practice every day ready to work.
+During one of our preseason workouts, I caught a severely painful muscle cramp in my hamstring.
 Most track runners know that if a cramp is that sever it generally results scale back.
 This means because the cramp was so massive and slight strain or tear has occurred the athlete must take an entire week or more off from training.
-Upon return the athlete then has to rehab the injury and decrease their aggression interns of training.
+Upon return, the athlete then has to rehab the injury and decrease their aggression interns of training.

-I was devastated that this had happen to me.
-Not only because it happened, but be cause it had happen many times before this.
+I was devastated that this had happened to me.
+Not only because it happened, but because it had happened many times before this.
 Cramping was not new to me it was nearly normal routine.
 I always fought through it though, and mainly by the grace of God persevered.
 The difference that I felt with this episode was that I immediately felt defeated.
 Although I was accustomed to dealing with this, it was nothing I desired to continuously go through.
 After the initial check up with our trainer, routinely, I received a bag of ice and was told to rest.

 WDC on SCT